microsoft/PSRule.Rules.CAF/docs/rules/en/CAF.Name.LoadBalancer.md

 ## SYNOPSIS

-Load balancer names should use a standard prefix and meet naming requirements.
+Load balancer names should use a standard prefix.

 ## DESCRIPTION

 An effective naming convention allows operators to quickly identify resource type, associated workload, deployment environment and Azure region.

-For load balancers, the Cloud Adoption Framework recommends using the `lb-` prefix.
+For load balancers, the Cloud Adoption Framework recommends using the `lbi-`, and `lbe-` prefix.
+Use of different prefixes depends on the intended usage of the load balancer.

 Requirements for load balancers names: